Avannaa

-Avannaa, originally Nordgrønland ("North Greenland"), was one of the three counties (amt) of Greenland, until 31 December 2008.
-The county seat was at the main settlement, Qaanaaq.
+Avannaa, originally Nordgrønland ("North Greenland"), was one of the three counties (amt) of Greenland, which existed until 31 December 2008.
+The county seat was Qaanaaq, the main settlement.

-It was one of the least-densely-populated administrative divisions in the world, with 843 people living in 106,700 km2 of ice-free land for a density of 0.0079 people per square kilometre.
-The total land area including the land covered by the ice cap is over 500,000 km2.
-North Greenland has a higher portion of ice-free land than most other areas of the country because much of the extreme north, such as Peary Land, is largely ice-free due to its low precipitation.
+It was one of the least-densely populated administrative divisions in the world, with 843 people living in 106,700 km2 of ice-free land, a density of 0.0079 people per square kilometre.
+The total land area, including the land covered by the ice cap, is over 500,000 km2.
+North Greenland has a higher portion of ice-free land than most other areas of the country, because much of the extreme north, such as Peary Land, is largely ice-free due to its low precipitation.

 The county was also sometimes known as Avannaarsua or Avanersuaq.